-"continuous improvement," "technical support," and "sigma" aren't the only skills we found production engineers list on their resumes.
+"java," "continuous improvement," and "lean manufacturing" aren't the only skills we found production engineers list on their resumes.
 In fact, there's a whole list of production engineer responsibilities that we found, including: The most important skills for a production engineer to have in this position are creativity.
 In this excerpt that we gathered from a production engineer resume, you'll understand why: "industrial engineers use creativity and ingenuity to design new production processes in many kinds of settings in order to reduce the use of material resources, time, or labor while accomplishing the same goal."
-According to resumes we found, creativity can be used by a production engineer in order to "developed global system for raw materials inventory control. " Another trait important for fulfilling production engineer duties is listening skills.
+According to resumes we found, creativity can be used by a production engineer in order to "monitored production planning control and inventory control with continuous improvement in manufacturing system of cooling units. " Another trait important for fulfilling production engineer duties is listening skills.
 According to a production engineer resume, "these engineers often operate in teams, but they also must solicit feedback from customers, vendors, and production staff."
-Here's an example of how production engineers are able to utilize listening skills: "communicated with raw material vendors on forecast and quality, assuring raw materials are received on -time and available for production. " Another skill that is quite popular among production engineers is math skills.
+Here's an example of how production engineers are able to utilize listening skills: "communicated and trained all control plan administrators, team leaders, and team members on initiated process changes. " Another skill that is quite popular among production engineers is math skills.
 This skill is very critical to fulfilling every day responsibilities as is shown in this example from a production engineer resume: "industrial engineers use the principles of calculus, trigonometry, and other advanced topics in mathematics for analysis, design, and troubleshooting in their work."
 This example from a resume shows how this skill is used: "design tools: orcad, autocad, pads, solidworks, pspice, mathcad" A production engineer responsibilities sometimes require "problem-solving skills."
 The responsibilities that rely on this skills are shown by this resume excerpt: "in designing facilities for manufacturing and processes for providing services, these engineers deal with several issues at once, from workers’ safety to quality assurance."
-This resume example shows how this skill is used by production engineers: "proposed storage solution options based on customers technical requirements; forecasted required project inventory levels and obtained raw materials. " As part of the production engineer description, you might find that one of the skills that might be helpful to the job is "speaking skills."
-A production engineer resume included this snippet: "industrial engineers sometimes have to explain their instructions to production staff or technicians before they can make written instructions available" This skill could be useful in this scenario: "used expert knowledge of sap wms system to solve problem, developed efficiency opportunities and addressed customer requirements. " Lastly, this career requires you to be skillful in "writing skills."
+This resume example shows how this skill is used by production engineers: "provided engineering solutions for various safety, repair, and continuous improvement problems regarding plant machinery. " As part of the production engineer description, you might find that one of the skills that might be helpful to the job is "speaking skills."
+A production engineer resume included this snippet: "industrial engineers sometimes have to explain their instructions to production staff or technicians before they can make written instructions available" This skill could be useful in this scenario: "presented and expedited solutions for department of continuous improvement. " Lastly, this career requires you to be skillful in "writing skills."
 According to production engineer resumes, "industrial engineers must prepare documentation for other engineers or scientists, or for future reference."
-This resume example highlights how production engineer responsibilities rely on this skill: "report writing of raw materials usage semi finished goods and finished goods.11. "
+This resume example highlights how production engineer responsibilities rely on this skill: "supervised the workers in production lines and writing daily production reports. "

 See the full list of production engineer skills.